Procedures

 See the complete AIA Layering Guidelines for more information.

-Dealing with Undimensioned Drawings
+Undimensioned Drawings

-Unclear Dimensions or Text on Original Documents - IMPORTANT
+Unclear Dimensions or Unclear Text

-Handling Dimensional Conflicts
+Dimensional Conflicts

 Occasionally a dimension listed on the original drawing will conflict with the dimension scaled by the CAD operator.
-In this case, the dimension listed on the original document is maintained as the default.
-The dimension that was scaled by the CAD operator is added in RED on the "README" layer.
-Each dimensional conflict is shown in RED as a flag that should to be reviewed by the customer.
+In this situation, the dimension shown on your original document is the default.
+The dimension scaled by the CAD operator shown on the “README” layer.
+Each dimensional conflict is shown on the README layer should to be reviewed by the customer.

 Over the years, Q-CAD has used many different types of CAD conversion procedures and guidelines.
 Based on our experience, we recommend six standards.
 You can choose one or all six as inspiration for developing your own in-house standards.